 In the face of a major geopolitical conflict, these systems can be used by state-sponsored actors to cause untold amounts of damage in the US – to the civilian population, the local economies, and the environment.
 Several countries are major players in attacking (or supporting cyberattacks on) US targets – Iran, China, and Russia (with Russia being the source of the most sophisticated cyber intrusions).

-In the event of a conflict, domestic critical infrastructure would be on the front line of cyberwarfare against the US.
+In the event of a conflict - however unlikely - domestic critical infrastructure would be on the front line of cyberwarfare against the US.
 In light of this, an up-to-date approach to the cybersecurity of critical US infrastructure should be a national security priority.
 While most American institutions and companies are well aware of the ever-growing threats from hostile actors, there seems to be a lack of urgency and will to enforce adequate protection in all industrial control systems at the moment.

 We notified CISA and CERT about the above vulnerabilities and contacted the public and private owners of these industrial control systems in January 2020.
 Open access to these systems has since been disabled.